 Fragile security and instability in Egypt make addressing the needs of people of concern more challenging.
 Worryingly, this has also stretched public tolerance for the growing number of Syrians arriving in the country.
 The Office will continue to advocate for maintaining this protection space in 2015.

 | Response and implementation |

 UNHCR's operations in Algeria, Egypt and Mauritania are covered in separate chapters.

-To date, UNHCR in Libya has registered more than 7,600 refugees and nearly 18,000 asylum-seekers, including Syrians.
-However, unconfirmed estimates put the number of Syrians in Libya at some 110,000.
-In 2014, UNHCR will seek support for its activities from the nationalauthoritiesandotherpartners in the country.
+The eruption of civil conflict across the main urban centres in Libya in 2014 led to the evacuation of all international presence and the suspension of UNHCR activities.
+In 2015, depending on the security situation and the re-establishment of access to populations of concern, UNHCR will seek support for its activities from the national authorities and other partners in the country.
 It will visit and provide assistance to people of concern in detention and advocate for alternatives to incarceration.
-UNHCR will also strengthen registration, ensure adequate protection mechanisms are in place, provide capacity building workshops to Government officials, and reinforce the pursuit of durable solutions.
+UNHCR will also strengthen registration, ensure that adequate protection mechanisms are in place, provide capacity-building workshops for government officials, and reinforce the pursuit of durable solutions.